mydobie/simple-react-redux-app/CONTRIBUTING.md

 ### Typescript

-Except for build utility files, all files should be Typescript.
+Except for build utility and Cypress testing files, all files should be Typescript.

+### Single exported component per file

+When writing components, it is important to have only one component exported per file.
+This avoids having long files.

+### Save static variables or functions outside the component

+Variables and methods that don't depend on props or state should be saved outside of the component.

 ### Naming